rocky-linux/documentation/docs/guides/database/database_mariadb-server.md

 Enter current password for root (enter for none):
 ```

-Since this is a brand-new installation, no root password set.
+Since this is a brand-new installation, no root password is set.
 Just hit ++enter++ here.

 The next part of the dialog continues: